sudeepdino008/zettelkasten/9df1dfd7.md

 Personal list to remove it:
 - Eat your frog first thing in morning
 - Work on what truly matters
-- Have good defaults i.e. calling people up, rather than playing video games.
+- Have good defaults e.g. calling people up, rather than playing video games.
 - Exercise if you aren't starting anything because you are feeling lethargic
 - Meditate if feeling overwhelmed